Skip to main content

 For care workers, you still take your minimum wage pay and divide it by the numbers of hours worked in that period.
 But the number of hours worked in a period will generally include the time you spend working in your clients’ homes (contact time) as well as the time spent travelling between your different clients during the day.

-The number of hours worked in a period does not include travel time between home and a place of work (including your clients’ homes) or any resting time.
+The number of hours worked in a period does not include travel time between your home and a place of work (including your clients’ homes) or any resting time.
 This is despite the fact that client demand may mean that you have a fragmented rota where there is really nothing to do except go home.
 Interestingly, if you were to travel to the office to sit out a break rather than going home then the amount of time travelling to and from the office would count (although the time spent ‘resting’ there would not).

 There are some useful examples looking at care workers and travel time/resting time on GOV.UK.